AuroraAfrica/solidity-training/README.md

 </div>

-<h1>These is the official github  account of Aurora Africa a thriving Community in   Aurora Ecosystem.</h1>
+<h1>These are the official GitHub  account of Aurora Africa a thriving Community in the Aurora Ecosystem.</h1>
-<p style="text-align:center">Our Aim to  training as many people as possible into becoming a smart contract developer that is confident in building smart contract on the aurora network.These github repository contains all the smart contract that we will be wrting in our tutorial video.</p>
+<p style="text-align:center">We Aim at training as many people as possible into becoming smart contract developers that are confident in building smarcontractsct on the Aurora network.
+This GitHub repository contains all the smart contracts that we will be writing in our tutorial video.</p>

 <h5>
-Don'f forget to follow us on all of our social handles  to get latest update on  developer videso and all that is going on within the aurora ecosystem:
+Don't forget to follow us on all of our social handles  to get the latest updates on  developer videos and all that is going on within the Aurora Ecosystem:
 </h5>
 <div>